 You Have a First-Generation, Low-Flow Toilet

 Low-flow toilets are usually great as they conserve water.
 But, older low-flow models are not as great as modern ones.
-If you have an old flow toilet, it may not be able to drain and clear the internal trap as it may lack the necessary pressure.
+If you have an old flow toilet, it may not be able to drain and clear the internal toilet trap as it may lack the necessary pressure.

 To check how old is your toilet bowl, see if it has a stamped date somewhere at the back.
 If it dates back to the mid-90s, or an earlier time, it could be the main culprit behind the clogs.
 Now, that doesn’t mean you’ll have to replace it right away.
 You may be able to avoid clogs by avoiding clog-prone items and by limiting toilet paper use.
+Read our guide for choosing a new flushing toilet and replacing your old one.
+I also recommend checking out our post on what do to with an old toilet.

 The Toilet Trap is Blocked

-The toilet trap is located in the base of the toilet.
+The toilet trap is located at the base of the toilet.
 It’s a curving channel that leads to the drainpipe.
 The toilet trap, aka trapway, prevents sewer gases from entering your home.
 But, even if you’re not flushing “foreign” objects down the toilet, do know that flushable items can sometimes clog it as well.
 Try limiting toilet paper use.

 The Plumbing Vent is Blocked